-- Nordberg gets one of these in one of the in a flashback to the 70s in the Naked Gun films - so huge it won't fit through a door.
+- Nordberg gets one of these in a flashback to the 70s in The Naked Gun 33 1/3 - so huge it won't fit through a door.
 Another character then mentions that he was one of the first test cases for Minoxidil (a hair growth product).

 - In The Ice Pirates, during the final Time Warp scenes, one way they show years passing is Roscoe growing a huge afro that eventually outmasses his entire body.

 - In Black Dynamite, Cream Corn has an afro shaped like a pimp hat.

 - In The 40-Year-Old Virgin, there's a throwaway gag in which a young kid is bragging about all the sex he has before his father shuts him down, mentioning his Jew-fro as one of the reasons his boasts must be untrue.

 - In Larry Niven's Gil the ARM stories, Gil's sometimes-partner Jackson Bera wears an overly-large "natural", the term Afro not yet having come into vogue.
 Occasionally Played for Laughs, when Bera gets frustrated and pulls his hair or wakes up with terminal bed-head.